Brain Annex : Full-Stack Data/Knowledge Management with Neo4j

 Click on "Test page", which doesn't require login.
 Then use the back button on your browser; but, in order to log into the app, first, you'll need to create login accounts (see the next section.)

-Create user login account
+Create user login account (first user or additional users)

 Test the login functionality